100 % Wholewheat Sourdough Bread

 *You can order the strong extrafine wholewheat flour of the Bio-Mühle Eiling here.
 This is my recommendation (advertisement).
 However, I'm not getting any sponsoring or financial compensation from the Bio-Mühle Eiling.
 I bought and paid all of the ingredients used in this recipe by myself.

-tags: brot, bread, artisan, weizenvollkorn, weizen, vollkorn, 100%, 100 %, sauerteig, sourdough, wheat, wholewheat, wholegrain, add-in, add-ins, loaf, Laib, Brotlaib
+tags: bread, artisan, whole wheat, wheat, wholegrain, 100%, 100 %, sourdough, sourdough, wheat, wholewheat, wholegrain, add-in, add-ins, loaf, laib, loaf of bread

 Have you tried this recipe?